Kerri Einarson: Career

 Einarson announced that for the 2024-25 curling season, Karwacki would join the team as a lead full-time, and Harris left the team.
 The new Einarson rink had a strong start to the season, winning the first Grand Slam event of the season, the 2024 Tour Challenge.
 However, halfway through the season, Birchard announced she would miss the remainder of the season due to a knee injury, and was replaced by Karlee Burgess as second for the remained of the season.
 At the 2025 Scotties Tournament of Hearts, Einarson would finish in second place, losing to Team Homan 6-1 in the final.
 At the end of the season, after Birchard recovered from her injury, Einarson announced for the 2025-26 curling season that Birchard would remain as second, with Burgess throwing lead stones, and Karwacki being the alternate.
 In their first event of the season, Einarson would win the 2025 Saville Shootout, beating Gim Eun-ji in the final.
+Einarson would then compete at the 2025 Canadian Olympic Curling Trials, finishing the round robin with a 6–1 record, qualifying for the playoffs.
+Einarson would then lose to Nova Scotia's Christina Black 6–3 in the semifinals, finishing in 3rd place.
+Team Einarson would rebound by winning the 2026 Scotties Tournament of Hearts, beating Manitoba's Kaitlyn Lawes 4–3 in the final, and represent Canada at the 2026 World Women's Curling Championship.
+There, they would go on to win the silver medal, losing to Switzerland's Xenia Schwaller 7–5 in the final.
+At the end of the season, Team Einarson announced that they had "parted ways" with third Sweeting, alternate Karwacki, and coach Reid Carruthers.
+They would later add two-time Olympian Jocelyn Peterman to the lineup as lead, with Burgess now as second and Birchard as third.

 Personal life

 Einarson is formerly employed as a rehabilitation assistant at Betel Home Foundation, a personal care home.
 As of 2023, she is employed as a commercial fisher.
 She is married to Kyle Einarson and has two children.
 Einarson's brother Kyle Flett was also a competitive curler, reaching the Manitoba junior men's provincial final against Daley Peters in 2005.
 In 2006 he died in a snowmobile accident and Einarson still wears a necklace with a photo of the two of them today.
-Einarson is Métis and the Manitoba Métis Federation sponsors the team, as of the 2021 season.
+Einarson is Métis and the Manitoba Métis Federation sponsors the team, as of the 2026 season.
 Einarson was awarded the Tom Longboat Award in 2021, in recognition of Indigenous athletes' "outstanding contributions to sport in Canada".
 Her uncle is Greg McAulay.